jhonn-mordecai/jm/README.md

 # John Mordecai

 My personal portfolio site, to display web dev projects.
-Currently (mid-2024) it is static HTML+CSS; first stage of a redesign.
+Currently (mid-2024) it is static HTML+CSS with minimal content, as the first stage of a redesign.